Fantasy Ryder Cup golf in 2023: the cheat sheet you need

 The Ryder Cup starts with the foursomes and four-balls format across the two opening days with team captains picking pairings.
 This gives you the opportunity to double your points as every hole won, birdie made etc. will be applied for both golfers who are partnered up together.

 This is a good chance to get a few differential players in your team if they are partnered up with a strong player and strike a good partnership.
-Patrick Cantlay and Xander Schauffele are a shoo-in pair for Team USA and won all three of their matches together at Whistling Straits two years ago and have a title in the Zurich Classic (a pair format tournament).
+Patrick Cantlay and Xander Schauffele are a strong pair for Team USA and won all three of their matches together at Whistling Straits two years ago and have a title in the Zurich Classic (a pair format tournament).
+But they are up against heavyweight European duo Rory McIlroy and Tommy Fleetwood.

 Spread out your players